Danish Pastry – How to Laminate Dough?

 Sharing is Caring

 Ready to try?
-Great let’s get to it and make these Danish pastries.
-One batch of dough makes 18 small pastries.
+Great let’s get to it and make these french style pastries.
+One batch of dough makes 18 small Danish Pastry.
 Enough to share with a friend, a neighbor, coworker, etc. Help me with my website’s vision, Bake One Share One – Great Bread for All!
 Do me a favor?
 Take a picture of your results, post to FB, IG or Twitter and tag @christinasbreadbakes.
 I love to see your bakes!
 In the meantime, enjoy this post and easy recipe, “How to Laminate Dough to Make Danish Pastry” Until next time, Bread Bakers, happy baking!

 Christina Bread Bakes Logo